sgm28/Starca-Team-Project/README.md

   - [x] User will be able post details on their storage listing
 - [x] Users will be able to update their profile
 - [x] Users will be able to delete their account
-- [ ] User will be able to post multiple pictures for listings
 - [x] User will have a profile page and will be able to view listings they own
-- [ ] Users will be able to view listings they are renting
+- [x] Users will be able to view listings they are renting
 - [ ] Users will be able to rate each other
 - [x] User will be able to click on a listing to view more details
-- [ ] Users will be able to chat with their prospective renters/rentees
+- [x] Users will be able to chat with their prospective renters/rentees
 - [x] User will be able to request to rent a listing
-- [ ] Owners will be prompted when a user wants to rent their listing
+- [x] Owners will be prompted when a user wants to rent their listing
-- [ ] User will be prompted to accept the rental once the owner accepts a request
+- [x] User will be prompted to accept the rental once the owner accepts a request

 **Optional Nice-to-have Stories**